DC 5270Musculoskeletal System38 CFR § 4.71a

 Ankle, ankylosis of is associated with 1 documented secondary condition.
 Secondary conditions caused or aggravated by a service-connected disability are ratable under 38 CFR § 3.310.
 See the secondary conditions page for the full list with medical rationale and evidence strength ratings.

-What is the C&P exam like for Ankle, ankylosis of?
+What happens at the C&P exam for Ankle, ankylosis of?

 Get a Personalized Rating Analysis